South Africa: Land Redistribution Has Become 'Elite Capture'

 Fewer than a fifth of farmers who were allocated land are able to reinvest any surplus.

-The strategy used by the elite is to move in on new business that have nothing to do with land but which they can use to divert resources into acquiring land.
+The strategy used by the elite is to move in on new projects that have nothing to do with land but divert resources.
 This results in the concentration of resources in the hands of a few powerful individuals.

 "There is the imposition of politically connected beneficiaries; there's the bailing out of politically connected elites who have accumulated debt in their farming enterprises; there's the withholding of leases; there's fronting; there's also the exerting of political pressure on lower level officials so that they comply and flout departmental regulations," says Mtero.